pfsense/docs/source/usermanager/locked-out-of-the-webgui.rst

     killall -9 squid

-Once the squid process is fully terminated, access to the WebGUI will be available again.
+Once the squid process is fully terminated, access to the webGUI will be available again.
 Be aware that work must be done quickly, or repeat the shutdown command, as squid may be automatically restarted.